 Best practices

 To support navigation, persistently highlight the current selection in each pane that leads to the detail view.
-The selected appearance clarifies the relationship between the content in various panes and helps people stay oriented.

 Platform considerations